Midorina/PlaysTVPuller/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f, --force           overwrite/re-download if the video is already downloaded -p PATH, --path PATH  the directory where all videos will be placed in
+  -h, --help            show this help message and exit -p PATH, --path PATH  the directory where all videos will be placed in -f, --force           overwrite/re-download if the video is already downloaded --headless            use a headless browser (no gui)
 ```